 Verizon

 Verizon launched a new set of tiered plans in 2021 that includes 150GB for $80-110 per month with prices dependent on whether you are an existing customer with phone service or not.
-Verizon coverage and speeds are ok but not great in our experience.
-Most of the Peplink router products are certified on Verizon including as of February 2022 the new MAX BR1 Pro 5G.
+Verizon coverage and speeds have improved over the last year.
+Most of the Peplink router products are certified on Verizon including as of February 2022 the MAX BR1 Pro 5G

 More information on supported Verizon devices can be found here.